 Hi Chad.
 My question is regarding nitric oxide boosters.
 Lately, I’ve noticed a lot of companies promoting agmatine sulfate as a powerful nitric oxide booster.
 I was wondering what the difference is between that and the usual arginine and citrulline, nitric oxide boosting formulas?
-Which do you think is more effective, or can they be taken together?
+Which do you think is more effective?
+Can you take them together?
 Thanks,

 Hi, Trent.
-Both arginine and citrulline have notorious reputations for boosting nitric oxide levels in the body.
+Both arginine and citrulline have notable reputations for boosting nitric oxide levels in the body.
 Nitric oxide helps the walls of blood vessels relax so the blood vessels may expand to increase blood flow.
-This means more nutrients and oxygen can be delivered to the cells in our bodies.
+This means the cells in our bodies receive more nutrients and oxygen.
 Of course, these are very welcome benefits for bodybuilders and other types of athletes in particular.

-Agmatine is actually a metabolite of arginine, a chemical produced from arginine by a series of chemical reactions in the body.
+Agmatine is actually a metabolite of arginine.
+A series of chemical reactions in the body produce it.
 Unlike the amino acids arginine and citrulline, which actually convert into nitric oxide, agmatine actually drives up nitric oxide levels by inhibiting the enzymes (nitric-oxide synthase) which causes nitric oxide to degrade, or be reduced, in the body.

 I think it’s worth mentioning that agmatine sulfate is also stored within the neurons of the brain and then released as these neurons become activated.
 Although there is still lots of research to be done on how agmatine affects the brain, current research has undoubtedly shown that it does play a significant role in forming memories.
 In other words, the potential benefits that agmatine could contribute to brain health and function sound very promising.

 Although it may sound like a great idea to combine agmatine with arginine and citrulline, agmatine isn’t compatible with several popular ingredients within the supplement world, such as arginine.
-Despite the fact that agmatine is synthesized from arginine, agmatine does not function well with arginine because it will offset the effects of the agmatine by reducing its inhibition of nNOS (nitric-oxide synthase).
+Agmatine is synthesized from arginine.
+However, agmatine does not function well with arginine because it will offset the effects of the agmatine by reducing its inhibition of nNOS (nitric-oxide synthase).

 GET MY FREE TRAINING GUIDE!